 Andy Appleby, Chairman and Chief Executive Officer of General Sports and Entertainment, LLC, and Founder of AppleTree Advisory, LLC has more than 30 years of sports management experience.
 Since founding General Sports in 1998, Andy has led the effort to develop all of its operational divisions, subsidiaries and affiliated entities, as well as having created the General Sports Foundation.
-Andy was awarded the prestigious Ernst & Young Entrepreneur of the Year Award in 2002.
+Andy was awarded the prestigious Ernst & Young Entrepreneur of the Year Award in 2002 and Ilitch School’s Executive of the Year Award from Wayne State University in 2018.
 Under Andy’s leadership, General Sports has had a very strong rise into the upper echelon of the sports and entertainment industry.

 Through the Team Acquisition & Management division, Andy successfully completed the acquisition of English Premier League Derby County Football Club in January 2008.
 Andy served as the Club Chairman until 2015 when the franchise was sold.
 Andy also successfully completed the acquisition of the Fort Wayne Wizards Minor League Baseball team (Class A Affiliate of the San Diego Padres) in May 1999.
 Under the ownership of General Sports, the Wizards were named “Team of the Year” in the Midwest League in 2003 and 2004, and the team experienced attendance increases each year.
 General Sports sold the Wizards franchise in 2006.
 In 2015, Andy created the United Shore Professional Baseball League, a professional baseball league in Utica, MI.

-Of all his business strategy goals, perhaps the most important for Andy was the success of his baseball instructional effort, a finishing school for ballplayers that has had 27 players signed by MLB organizations.
+Of all his business strategy goals, perhaps the most important for Andy was the success of his baseball instructional effort, a finishing school for ballplayers that has had 36 players signed by MLB organizations, including its first-ever major leaguer in 2019 as former Utica Unicorns pitcher Randy Dobnak made his debut for the Minnesota Twins on August 9th, throwing four scoreless innings (Watch Here).
 Getting minor-league players into the major league systems has given the USPBL tremendous credibility and legitimacy already among MLB clubs and players.